ExcessPhase/lorenz_taylor/README.md

 ## News

 Now this code references my github repository [excessphase/ctaylor](https://github.com/ExcessPhase/ctaylor) for calculating the derivative of the taylor coefficients wrt the initial conditions of the state variables.
-This requires one to execute the following command from inside the `lorenz_taylor` directory: `git clone --recurse-submodules git@github.com:ExcessPhase/ctaylor.git`

 I changed the implementation to avoid repeated calculation of the same values referring back to previously calculated time derivatives of the system state.